 So, maybe it’s time to trot out those creative date ideas you used to come up with in your earlier days when you have no money but lots of love.
 The drive-in movie in your backyard or a trip to Rome as you watched an Italian movie and ate spaghetti in the basement.
 Bake together and then feed each other fresh cookies or cake — crumbly fun!
 A romantic candlelight dinner at home could be yours if you either have no kids or if they’re game to watch TV in the basement for a couple of hours.

-Take out food is still a thing around here so my wonderful wife and I have a parking lot date once a week.
-We get takeout, sit in our car and talk and eat.
+During Covid in the late stages, take out food was still a thing around here so my wonderful wife and I have a parking lot date once a week.
+We’d get takeout, sit in our car and talk and eat.
 Just time alone, enjoying each other’s company and a meal (even it’s fast food).
 And now restaurant dining areas are beginning to open and so we can actually go inside — what a luxury — (if we feel okay with that) and eat.

 You are worth it!